 What's My Communication Style

-The HRDQ Style Suite of assessments, courses, and learning tools provide personal and team development learning experiences that bring about meaningful improvements in your organization.
-Based upon the work of William M. Marston, and often referred to as DISC, the HRDQ Style Model provides a simple and powerful model that learners can apply to how they communicate, lead others, manage time, learn, coach and sell.
+Based upon the work of William M. Marston, often referred to as DISC, the HRDQ Style Model provides a simple and powerful framework that learners can apply to how they communicate, lead others, manage time, learn, coach and sell.
 With the Style Suite you can effect a profound impact on the lives of individuals and teams in your organization.

 What's My Communication Style provides employees at all levels insight into their everyday communication with others.
 This assessment is appropriate for anyone who wants or needs to discover more about themselves and their communication preferences.
 Individuals identify their preference for one of four communication styles using a 24-item assessment.
 The instructor-led program then helps participants understand the various forms of communication and learn how to "flex" their own personal style to improve communication.
 Effective communication is the lifeblood of any organization.
 It goes without saying that excellent communication is important in the workplace.
 Team members need to work together and communicate effectively in order to meet goals and provide value to the organization.
 Yet, workplace conflict remains a constant obstacle.
 More often than not, a clash in personality is to blame.
 This is because it directly impacts the way we share and interpret messages.
 Without an awareness of communication style, we’re susceptible to misunderstandings and hurt feelings.